omidbachari/rack-work/rack.md

 Rack::Handler::WEBrick.run app
 ```

 This will have the same apparent behavior as our previous configuration, with a less unorthodox approach.
-You'll notice that Proc syntax and behaviour aligns nicely with what WEBrick expects from our app.
+You'll notice that Proc syntax and behavior align nicely with what WEBrick expects from our app.
 So, let's make a more useful app, which is the challenge of this lesson.

 # BEERS: Implementing Routes - Challenge 1